umbertopicchini/abc_g-and-k/README.md

 # abc_g-and-k

-An example of ABC-MCMC algorithm to estimate parameters of a g-and-k distribution.
+A MATLAB example of ABC-MCMC algorithm to estimate parameters of a g-and-k distribution.
 See also my slides http://goo.gl/ypAOjs

 We implement the example in Allingham et al 2009, except that we use our own custom summary statistics (see gk_summaries) and use a Gaussian kernel to compare summary statistics for simulated and actual data.